BMcKiernan/DjangoDBProject/README.md

    If you want to create a user and and create the purchase history through the admin part of the site Go about creating a user through the sign up part of the website.
    Log in to see that it works.

-   Then type /admin/ on the end of the url in the browser where the project is running And you can use my admin account
-   The username is: brian
-   The password is: betadoo1

    To create purchase history for the user you need to create a purchase_history with whatever product you want and the user which you created and know the password for.